 “I’d glean information from them and I’d use that.
 I got pretty good at ad-libbing.”

-He scratched and clawed through every audition, trying to figure out ways to make something happen.
+He scratched and clawed through every audition, figuring out ways to make it happen.
 Gradually, he improved and gained confidence in his ability.

 His performance caught the eye of a few filmmakers, including Francis Ford Coppola, who offered him a role in his 1983 adaptation of The Outsiders.